 Not all visual art belongs indoors and Nuuk boasts a large number of open-air murals and sculptures in the downtown area.
 The Nuuk Art Museum has developed an Artwalk to guide you around these installations, which range from Greenlandic myths and legends to interpretations of daily life in Greenland.
 Make sure you download the map and short explanations for each piece.
 Alternatively, download the Colourful Nuuk App (Android, iOS), which includes the Artwalk and explanations in its “sightseeing” section or call in at the museum itself to pick up a paper copy.

-This may seem like an odd inclusion, but a guided tour of the Greenland Institute of National Resources and Greenland University is a wonderful cultural experience of visual art and architecture.
+This may seem like an odd inclusion, but a tour of the Greenland Institute of National Resources and Greenland University is a wonderful cultural experience of visual art and architecture.
 These two institutions are housed in some of the most architecturally interesting buildings in Nuuk, and both feature important art installations.

 The University (Ilimmarfik) contains artworks by both contemporary and older Greenlandic artists, while the “Paasisaqarusuppunga: Science and Society” exhibition in the Institute of Natural Resources ties the building together and inspires the visitor to explore its architecture while learning about the history of science in Greenland.

 An added bonus is that if you decide to finish your tour with coffee and cake in the cafeteria of the University, you have an incredible view out over the fjord towards Sermitsiaq mountain!

 The Bank of Greenland has two foyer areas (upstairs and downstairs) where there is often an exhibition of contemporary Greenlandic artists.
 The pieces change regularly and most are for sale.